Mitral Valve Clip to Reduce Mitral Regurgitation

 Transcatheter mitral valve repair with MitraClip is indicated for patients who carry too high a risk for open heart surgery.

-Safety and Benefits
+Safety and Benefits of Mitral Valve Clip

 - MitraClip is a less invasive procedure compared to open heart surgery and is performed under general anesthesia.
 MitraClip is indicated for patients who are not good surgical candidates.
 Your heart team will determine your risk.